kamizeon/status/README.md

 # IloveUKyoko :3

-Maybe I’ll just resign.
+Maybe I’ll just resign

-Make a world in my mind.
+Make a world in my mind

-Maybe just bide my time.
+Maybe just bide my time

-Till all of the stars align.
+Till all of the stars align

-Maybe it’s fantasy.
+Maybe it’s fantasy

-Maybe it’s just a dream.
+Maybe it’s just a dream

-But in here I can see with you.
+But in here I can see with you